 The ECB and the central banks of the euro area countries are legally entitled to issue euro banknotes.
 In practice, only the national central banks (NCBs) physically issue and withdraw euro banknotes (as well as coins).
 The ECB does not have a cash office and does not handle cash in any way.
 As for euro coins, the legal issuers are the euro area countries.
 The European Commission coordinates all coin matters at euro area level.
 For further information, see the European Commission’s website.

-The ECB is responsible for overseeing the activities of the national central banks (NCBs) and for initiating further harmonisation of cash services within the euro area, while the NCBs are responsible for the functioning of their national cash-distribution systems.
-The NCBs put banknotes and coins into circulation via the banking system and, to a lesser extent, via the retail trade.
-The ECB cannot perform these operations as it does not have its own technical departments (distribution units, banknote processing units, vaults, etc.).
+The ECB oversees the activities of the NCBs and initiates further harmonisation of cash services within the euro area, while the NCBs ensure the proper functioning of their national cash distribution systems.
+They put banknotes and coins into circulation via the banking system and, to a lesser extent, via the retail trade.
+The ECB cannot perform these operations as it neither has the functions nor the facilities, i.e. distribution units, banknote processing units, vaults, etc.

 The number of banknotes in circulation has risen steadily since the euro was introduced.
 Low and medium-value notes are mostly used for day-to-day payments.
 Higher denominations are mainly used as a store of value and for expensive purchases.

 For information on the volumes of banknote denominations (and coins) circulating in the euro area, please see the statistics section.